Shahd186/CS2-Calculator-shahdd/README.md

 # CS2 calculator project
 # This project aims to apply basic operations (addition, subtraction, multiplication, and division) on two numbers.
 It also includes functionalities to find the factorial of a number, the greatest common divisor (GCD), the least common multiple (LCM), and generate a random number within a given range.
+# Additional feature: this calculator supports parsing and evaluating mathematical expressions

-This project was established by Shahd Elfeky.
+This project was established by Shahd Elfeky and Mariam Ibrahim.

 Installation & Setup guide: